Former NFL linebacker Jessie Lemonier dead at 25

-Jessie Lemonier, a former NFL linebacker who was first signed by the Los Angeles Chargers, has died at age 25, the team announced.
+Jessie Lemonier, a former NFL linebacker who played for the Los Angeles Chargers and Detroit Lions, has died at age 25, the teams announced.